Counseling psychology: Counseling psychology and other counseling

 In 1951, the APA's Division 17 became the "Division for Counseling Psychology".
 This body united psychologists, students and professionals who were dedicated to promote education and training, practice, scientific investigation, diversity and public interest in the field of counseling psychology.
 (It would later become known as the "Society for Counseling Psychology").

-In 1952 the American Personnel and Guidance Association (APGA) was founded, merging together the NVGA, the National Association of Guidance and Counselor Trainers (NAGCT), the Student Personnel Association for Teacher Education (SPATE), and the American College Personnel Association (ACPA).
+In 1952 the American Personnel and Guidance Association (APGA) was founded, merging the NVGA, the National Association of Guidance and Counselor Trainers (NAGCT), the Student Personnel Association for Teacher Education (SPATE), and the American College Personnel Association (ACPA).

-Starting in the early 1950's, the first counseling psychology PhD programs were at the University of Minnesota; Ohio State University; University of Maryland, College Park; University of Missouri; Teachers College, Columbia University; and University of Texas at Austin.
+Starting in the early 1950s, the first counseling psychology PhD programs were at the University of Minnesota; Ohio State University; University of Maryland, College Park; University of Missouri; Teachers College, Columbia University; and University of Texas at Austin.

 At times, counseling psychologists with qualifications from university education departments had difficulty being registered as psychologists by US states, due to difficulty proving that their study was sufficiently psychological in nature.

 In 1955, the National Association of Social Workers was established through the consolidation of seven groups including the American Association of Social Workers and the National Association of School Social Workers.

 In 1960, the AIFR in Los Angeles was described "the world's largest and best known marriage-counseling center," with a staff of seventy.
 By that year, the institute had given training to over 300 marriage counselors and shorter courses around the US to over 1500 other people.

 The US National Association of School Psychologists (NASP) began in 1969.

 The AAMC became the American Association for Marriage and Family Therapy (AAMFT) in 1974.

-In 1976, the American Mental Health Counselors Association (AMHCA) was founded to represent mental health councelors who didn't qualify for APA membership, and didn't fit in the college counseling focused APGA.
+In 1976, the American Mental Health Counselors Association (AMHCA) was founded to represent mental health counselors who did not qualify for APA membership, and didn't fit in the college counseling focused APGA.
 The AMHCA became a part of the latter in 1978.

-Individual US states began to licence counselors in the 1970s.
+Individual US states began to license counselors in the 1970s.
 In 1981, the APGA established The Council for Accreditation of Counseling and Related Educational Programs to standardise counseling education.
 In 1982, the APGA established an independent body, the National Board for Certified Counselors (NBCC), to provide a national certification system for counselors who were not qualified psychologists.